Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

   0px 15px 24px rgba(0, 110, 129, 0.08);
 ">
     ✦✧
-<p class="mono-space small">[0:00] Camera turns on, showing a graffiti-tagged chain-link fence in the light of a flashlight.
+<p class="mono-space small">[0:00] Camera turns on, showing a rusted chain-link fence in the light of a flashlight.
 Dawn is visible on the horizon.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> Alright, we're here.
 This is DataVault-7, one of the mega-facilities that powered the AI boom.
 Cost something like 8 billion dollars to build back in 2027.
 Been abandoned for… what, three years now?
 Since the crash.</p>